MehdiChelh/PilotageIARD-Actuariat/README.md

 MSc.
 Thesis in Acturial Science : *Multi-criteria approach to the strategic management of a P&C insurance*.

-This repository give the results and the source code of the tool built with the study.
+This repository give the results and the source code of the tool built during my actuarial thesis.

 ## Quick desciption of the tool